thinkshout/thinkshout/blog/_posts/2018-03-28-ThinkShout-hits-all-the-conferences.md

 It unfolded like a sitcom.
 You know, the one where someone promises two separate people to be their date to the dance at school.
 It’s gonna end badly for everyone.

 Well, we saw it coming and knew it sounded like an ill-informed idea, yet just like in a sitcom, we went ahead with it anyway.
-We’re sending teams to DrupalCon AND the #18NTC!
-Mostly because, they both got scheduled in the same week...hey y’all, let’s plan ahead next year.
+We’re sending teams to DrupalCon AND the #18NTC; mostly because they both got scheduled in the same week.

+(hey y’all, let’s plan ahead next year.)

 ![Plan Ahead](/assets/images/blog/plan-ahead.jpg)
 {:.center}

 ### NTC

-We're heading to the Big Easy/NOLA/New Orleans for a week of jam-packed nonprofit goodness.
-The fun kicks off on April 10th with a pre-con event,Drupal Day!
+We're heading to New Orleans for a week of jam-packed nonprofit goodness.
+The fun kicks off on April 10th with a pre-con event,Drupal Day:

 [Agenda Here!](http://ntcdrupalday.org/)
 {:.center}

 We're still  looking for lightning talk speakers so [contact us](mailto:natania.leclerc@thinkshout.com) if you have a hot topic you want to share.
 Lightning talks are traditionally 5 minutes in length, and can cover any topic ranging from Drupal to nonprofit life to lessons learned and funny predicaments involving all of the above!

-Brett Meyer and Jessica Tate will also be dropping some knowledge during the conference itself!
+Brett Meyer and Jessica Tate will also be dropping some knowledge during the conference itself.
 Mark your calendars so you don't miss their talks:

 [Supporting Culture with Multicultural Design](https://www.nten.org/ntc/program/sessions/supporting-diversity-with-multicultural-design/?mc_cid=997b26a472&mc_eid=[UNIQID])

 [Content Strategy in Popular Culture](https://www.nten.org/ntc/program/sessions/content-strategy-in-popular-culture-2/?mc_cid=997b26a472&mc_eid=[UNIQID])

 And no NTC would be complete without some ThinkShout classic tees!
 We’ll be handing out these beauties at our booth (number 606).
-They’re our 70s-inspired designs and they’ll give you all the posi-vibes you need.
+We went with a 70s-inspired design this year, and they’ll give you all the posi-vibes you need.

 ![ThinkShout 2018 shirts](/assets/images/blog/TS2018-shirts.jpg)
 {:.center}